open-horizon/exchange-api/README.md

 - Add patch capability for node registered microservices?
 - Add an unauthenticated admin status rest api
 - Change local automated tests in Makefile to be more consistent with travis ci
-- Figure out how to set "Response Class (Status 200)" in swagger
-- See if there is a way to fix the swagger hack for 2 level resources
 - Consider changing all creates to POST, and update (via put/patch) return codes to 200
 - Any other schema changes?